flatironinstitute/finufft/README.md

 ## Installation

 Note for most Python users, you may skip to the [Python Package](#Python-Package) section first, and consider installing from source if that solution is not adequate for your needs.
+Note that 1D is not available in Python yet.
 Here's the C++ install process:

  - Make sure you have the prerequisites: a C++ compiler (eg `g++`) and a recent CUDA installation (`nvcc`).
  - Get the code: `git clone https://github.com/flatironinstitute/cufinufft.git`